Get an annual AARP membership for only $12. Limited time offer.

 Get a couple of family members or trusted friends to help you go through all of your stuff and decide what's going to happen to it.
 Separate it into four categories:

-• Things you’re taking with you – What you’re going to need or want on a fairly regular basis in your new space.
-This includes clothes you wear frequently, basic appliances like your TV, toaster, and microwave, your top books, movies, and music, etc. There will be a lot less in this category if you’re moving into a place that’s already furnished.
+• Things you’re taking with you: What you’re going to need or want on a fairly regular basis in your new space.
+This includes clothes you wear frequently; basic appliances like your TV, toaster, and microwave; and your top books, movies, music, etc. There will be a lot less in this category if you’re moving into a place that’s already furnished.

-• Things you’re putting into storage – Items you don’t use regularly, but still want to maintain access to in a pinch.
+• Things you're putting into storage: Items you don't use regularly, but still want to maintain access to in a pinch.
 If you have a large collection of anything (paintings, figurines, vinyl records, etc.), this is where it will go.
 Most of your furniture can go into storage, along with family heirlooms and items of sentimental value.

-• Things you’re giving away – The things you don’t need anymore and can simply get rid of.
-Tell your friends and family who are helping you pack that if they want any of these things, they’re welcome to them—with your prior approval, of course.
-Once they’re done picking it over, you can donate what remains to Goodwill.
+• Things you're giving away: The things you don't need anymore and can simply get rid of.
+Tell your friends and family who are helping you pack that if they want any of these things, they're welcome to them—with your prior approval, of course.
+Once they're done picking it over, you can donate what remains to Goodwill.

-• Things you’re throwing away – If nobody else wants it, or if it’s broken and unsalvageable, it goes in the garbage.
+• Things you're throwing away: If nobody else wants it, or if it's broken and unsalvageable, it goes in the garbage.

 Packing Up